 Use formatting and placement to highlight key information and to draw attention to your strengths, impacts, and transferable skills.
 Think of the top of your resume as its “prime real estate”, containing the most relevant information you have to convey.
 Usually, this is your educational experience at SMU.
 Make sure to list Southern Methodist University, your graduation month and year, and your major(s) and minor(s).
 Then, depending upon the position, list Experience, Leadership, Involvement, Service, and any other relevant information.
 These sections of the resume can and should be tailored to the position, with headers resembling the experiences that are called for.

 The templates and examples to the right are a great place to start.
 But, you always need a second pair of eyes to take a closer look.
 We get that.
-Come stop by during our Career Express Drop In Hours on Tuesday, Wednesday, and Thursday from 1:00 to 4:00 pm to get our feedback and take your resume to the next level.
+Come stop by during our Career Express Drop In Hours on Monday, Tuesday, and Wednesday, from 11:00 to 12 and 1:00 to 3:00 pm to get our feedback and take your resume to the next level.